Russian pianist calls for power to Kyiv to be cut

-PARIS (AFP) - Famed Russian pianist Boris Berezovsky has shocked the classical world after calling for pressure to be increased on Ukraine by cutting power to the capital, Kyiv.
+PARIS • Famed Russian pianist Boris Berezovsky has shocked the classical world after calling for pressure to be increased on Ukraine by cutting power to the capital, Kyiv.

 Winner of the International Tchaikovsky Competition in 1990, Berezovsky has played all over the world for decades.

 "We need to win this war and then build something good and nice at home in this country...
 Eventually the truth will get to the people, I'm sure of it.
-A year will pass and the truth will win," he added.
+A year will pass and the truth will win," said the 53-year-old.

 Asked about the impact of rising energy prices in the West as a result of the conflict, Berezovsky said: "I don't care what happens in the West, they will find their solutions...
 I will definitely not go there for the next three years, so... it's not my problem."

-Many Russian artists, particularly those considered supporters of President Vladimir Putin such as conductor Valery Gergiev and soprano Anna Netrebko, have been declared persona non grata by Western venues since the invasion.
+Many Russian artists, particularly those considered supporters of President Vladimir Putin, have been declared persona non grata by Western venues since the invasion.

-Pianist and conductor Lars Vogt, musical director of the Paris Chamber Orchestra, was among those reacting to Berezovsky's comments on Twitter.
+German pianist and conductor Lars Vogt, who is musical director of the Paris Chamber Orchestra, was among those who reacted to Berezovsky's comments on Twitter.

 "I can't believe these words from my ex-friend Boris B. But I hear them from his own mouth.
 Our friendship is officially over," Vogt said.